 October 15, 2019

 The World Health Organization tells us that depression is the leading cause of disability in the world.
-(1) It’s no surprise that researchers are determined to find safe and effective treatment options and protocols to help patients find relief from depressive symptoms.
+(1) It’s no surprise that researchers are determined to find safe and effective depression treatment options and protocols to help patients find relief from depressive symptoms.

 There are two major studies — the Sequenced Treatment Alternatives to Relieve Depression (STAR*D) study and the Carpenter study — that demonstrate the effectiveness of transcranial magnetic stimulation (TMS) for patients with treatment-resistant depression.
 These two studies show that when a patient has tried at least two antidepressants, TMS is more effective than trying another antidepressant.
 Let’s take a look.